moths

 Bombyx mori

-·Published January 31, 2025 ·✓ Fact-checked·13 min read
+·Published January 31, 2025 ·Editorial standards·13 min read

-Strange Facts About the Silkworm Moth
+Strange Facts About the Silkworm Moth: Domestication and Biology

-• Bombyx mori is entirely domesticated and cannot survive in the wild -- no wild population of the species exists anywhere on Earth.
+• Bombyx mori is entirely domesticated and cannot survive in the wild - no wild population of the species exists anywhere on Earth.

 • Adult silkworm moths cannot fly.
 Thousands of years of selective breeding for silk yield has left their wings too small and their flight muscles too weak.

-• Adult silkworm moths are effectively blind -- they have compound eyes but vision has degenerated along with flight and feeding.
+• Adult silkworm moths are effectively blind - they have compound eyes but vision has degenerated along with flight and feeding.

 • Adults have no functional digestive system and do not eat or drink.
 They live five to ten days on fat reserves, mate, lay eggs, and die.